burzum/cakephp-file-storage/readme.md

 	);
 	ClassRegistry::init('FileStorage.Image')->generateHashes();

-Calling generateHashes is important, it will create the hash values for each versioned image.
+Calling generateHashes is important, it will create the hash values for each versioned image and store them in Media.imageHashes in the configuration.

 If you do not want to have the script generated the hashes each time its execute it is up to you to store it persistant.
 This plugin just provides you the tools.